jonathanmeaney-lmk/globale_store/README.md

 1. In the AWS services menu, open IAM (Identity and Access Management)
 2. To create a group:
-   - Go to 'User groups' in the IAM dashboard and click 'Create Group'
+   - Go to 'User groups' in the IAM dashboard and click 'Create Group'.
-   - Choose a group name (e.g. manage-globale-store)
+   - Choose a group name (e.g. manage-globale-store).
    - Scroll down and click 'Create Group'.
 3. To create a policy:
-   - Go to 'Policies' in the IAM Dashboard and click 'Create Policy'
+   - Go to 'Policies' in the IAM Dashboard and click 'Create Policy'.
    - In the 'Create Policy' section, go to the 'JSON' tab and then click 'Import managed policy'.
 Here search for 'S3', choose 'AmazonS3FullAccess' and press 'Import' to generate the JSON object.
    - For the Resource key in the generated JSON object: copy and paste the bucket ARN (go back to S3-Bucket Policy to get the ARN) twice into a list, with the second ARN value containing ***/**** at the end.
 This is to allow actions in the bucket itself and everything in it.
 See pic below:

    <img src="readme-screenshots/deployment-11.jpg"  alt="deployment-11" style="border-color:lightgrey;border-style:solid;border-width:1px">

    - Click 'Next-tags' and then click 'Next-review'.
-Add a name (e.g. globale-beerstore-jm-policy) and a description (e.g. Access to S3 bucket for globale static files), and then click 'Create Policy'
+Add a name (e.g. globale-beerstore-jm-policy) and a description (e.g. Access to S3 bucket for globale static files), and then click 'Create Policy'.
 4. To attach the policy to the group:
    - Go to 'User groups' in the IAM dashboard and click on the relevant group.
    - Go to the 'Permissions' tab and click 'Add Permissions' > 'Attach Policy'.
 Select the newly created policy and click 'Add Permissions'.